 Overall these RFID blocking sleeves are great especially when trying to travel light.
 I really recommend Alpine Rivers.

-If you have any questions, recommendations, or anything else then please contact me via my contact page.
+If you have any questions on RFID blocking wallets, recommendations, or anything else then please contact me via my contact page.

 Product Review Lad

 The answer to this question depends on the wallet.
-Most wallets with RFID blocking materials only block 13.56MHz, some block between approximately 10-30MHz.
+Most RFID blocking wallet materials only block 13.56MHz, some block between approximately 10-30MHz.
 As Bluetooth operates at a much higher frequency of 2.45GHz most wallets do not block Bluetooth.

-If you’re looking for a wallet to block Bluetooth signals then Mt Eston would be the wallet of choice as these block frequencies between 10MHz to 3GHz.
+If you’re looking for an RFID blocking wallet to stop Bluetooth signals then Mt Eston would be the wallet of choice as these block frequencies between 10MHz to 3GHz.
 Mt Eston provides the best wallet on the market with amazing quality and blocking abilities.

 RFID blocking means that something has the ability to stop Radio Frequency Identification (RFID).
 Some devices such as contactless credit cards, book scanners in libraries, and parts stored in manufacturing facilities use RFID to identify linked information.
 For example bank account numbers and sort codes, RFID blocking stops this information from being visible.